 Jobs and Salary Info for a Masters in Curriculum and Instruction

-A curriculum and instructional coordinator guides the development of the school's curriculum, manages its implementation and evaluates how effective it is.
+A master's degree program in curriculum and instruction is designed for those who are already teachers and wish to learn how to guide the development of a school's curriculum, manage its implementation and evaluate its effectiveness.
 The master's degree in curriculum and instruction can be modified to correspond with a specific subject, a career ambition or an age group.
 Those who wish to earn this master's degree should check out the requirements for certification and licensure as they differ from state to state.
-Instructors with experience teaching may find this degree appealing since they can continue to teach while furthering their career.

 |Projected Job Growth (2012-2022)||13%*|